 **must be accompanied by a full fee paying adult

-If you would like to take part in either of these courses please contact Alison Hine, the NSBKA education officer
+If you would like to take part in this course please contact the NSBKA education officer; places are limited and the closing date for applications is Saturday 19th March

 The course covers: